RenzoAlvaroshan/DarkNet-YoloV4-Object-Detection/README.md

 ---

-**Purpose**: This is a tutorial on Installing DarkNet Yolov4 prepared by, and adopted from, TheCodingBug channel from YouTube.
-This learning notes is for my own guide for future reference and is shared for you who encounter a problem on installing DarkNet Yolov4 for Windows 10 using Nvidia CUDA GPU and OpenCV.

 Source: [YouTube Com (2021) - Darknet YOLOv4 Object Detection Tutorial for Windows 10 on Images, Videos, and Webcams (TheCodingBug channel)](<https://www.youtube.com/watch?v=FE2GBeKuqpc&t=7s>)

 **Table of Contents**: